opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 Going from a vanilla install of OpenSearch to having vectorized text stored in a KNN enabled index seemed like a quick learning exercise.
 On paper, it almost looked easy.
 Upload a model to a node designated as a ML node, load it, and start ingesting text and storing it as a vector.
 The amount of probing, asking, experimenting, copying and pasting  made it clear to me that I was mistaken.
 I humbly beg of you all to learn from my toil.
 Please find below the chronicles of my efforts to load a pre-trained model into OpenSearch by hand, using nothing more than the dev console and a heavy dose of copypasta.
 I hope that it saves you the time spent researching that I needed.

+Being able to ingest text and store it as a vector will be the stopping point here.
+It was all I wanted.

 # Machine learning?
 I need human learning.

 I apologize if my journey takes twists and turns.
 The effort involved has left me a little winded (from excitement, I promise!) and I'd sure like to help improve the journey from zero to something.
 What are the steps?
 Where do I start?
 I started [here](https://opensearch.org/docs/latest/ml-commons-plugin/ml-framework/) at the ml-framework documentation page.
-It gave me a good start.
 I apparently needed to register a model.
 Using an example call showed me that I needed to have a node as an "ML node" - I only have one node in my cluster.
 I decided to disable the requirement for now.

 ### Side Quest: The Settings API